-4. Use spoon to stir in extracts, flours (All Purpose and Almond Meal), and salt.
+4. Use spoon to stir in extracts, flours (all purpose and almond flour), and salt.

 5. Incorporate melted butter with gentle folding.

-6. Pour into prepared cake tin and sprinkle with garnish (chopped almonds and sugar crystals).
+6. Pour into prepared cake tin and sprinkle with garnish (sliced almonds and sugar crystals).

 7. Bake 25 to 30 minutes.

 N.B.
 There is no "rising" agent - and as a result the finished product is not going to look like a "cake."
 Generally you can tell when it's done by smell and gently pressing on the top (it should have a slightly springy texture).
 It keeps well for several days in the cake tin (I just cover it with tin foil) and leave on the counter top.